telerik/kendo-react-dropdowns/README.md

 ### Kendo UI ComboBox Component

-The ComboBox displays a list of predefined options.
+The ComboBox displays a list of pre-defined options.
 It allows the user to pick a single value from that list, or to enter a custom value through keyboard input.

 ```html-preview